What would happen if women's sports became more than a trend?

 In 2024, the Madison Night Mares became one of four inaugural teams to form the Northwoods League Softball collegiate league, allowing some of the brightest collegiate fast-pitch softball talent in the country to compete during the offseason.
 The team was a natural fit for Madison and joined the Madison Mallards at the Warner Park Duck Pond.

-The Night Mares season runs from June through August.
+The Night Mares' season runs from June through August.
 Tickets can be purchased online.
+Get hyped for your visit by checking out our Madison Night Mares gameday guide.

 LOVB Volleyball

-The regular season will run from January through April.
-Tickets are available online.
+The regular season runs from January through April, with tickets available online.